CharlesKariuki-001/CharlesKariuki-001/README.md

 ---

 <p align="center">
-  💡 "Innovation isn't about perfection—it's about persistence, purpose, and pushing boundaries to create resilient futures."
+  💡 "Innovation isn't about perfection, it's about persistence, purpose, and pushing boundaries to create resilient futures."
 </p>